Hardwell: 2016: Final I Am Hardwell performance and movement to hardstyle

-"Hollywood" with Afrojack appeared on 25 January 2016 and jumped directly to #1 on the Beatport charts.
+"Hollywood" with Afrojack appeared on 25 January 2016 and jumped directly to number one on the Beatport chart.
 The second single of the year was the second collaboration with Jake Reese titled "Run Wild", which found place on 29 February 2016.
 Just a month later on 29 March 2016, Hardwell published his Kura collaboration "Calavera".
 This track reached the first place on the Beatport charts again.

 At the Ultra Music Festival in 2016, he premiered the final version of his W&W collaboration.
 The initial version was premiered in 2013 and contained vocals by Harrison, but the producers who aren't satisfied with that release decided to incorporate a new version with Crunk-vocals of US rapper Lil Jon.
 In addition, Hardwell played his next release, "8Fifty", in collaboration with his Revealed colleague Thomas Newson.

 On 20 May 2016, his hardstyle remix of The Chainsmokers' and Daya's "Don't Let Me Down", which was produced in collaboration with Sephyx, was released as a remix-single.